benhamlen/local-reverse-image-search/README.md

 ![](LRIS_demo.gif)

-**Description**:  This program was originally created to help my dad determine whether a filmstock image had alread been scanned.
-It detects Akaze keypoints and their descriptors in images then finds matches between those in some query image and those in a library of search images.
-Images with a significantly-higher number of matched points are considered overall matches for the query image.
+**Description**: This program searches a set of directories for instances of some query image.
+Akaze keypoints are detected in each image using the AKAZE CRATE (ADD LINK), nearest neighbors are found using the KDTree crate (ADD LINK), matches are calculated using the ratio test (ADD LINK), and finally images with an "outlier" number of matches are reported to the user as matches.

-But I also view it as a fun sandbox to experiment with Rust and new features.
-Feel free to submit a pull request for a new feature you think would be cool.
-Extending the program's functionality to other file types is one that has been brainstormed a bit already.
+I also view this as a fun playground for Rust stuff, though, so feel free to add any feature you think could be cool!

+TODO:
+- Finish custom serialization/deserialization
+- Finish caching implementation

 ## Dependencies